 Rather than subjecting yourself to this each day, remove them from all social media.
 At least for now.

 Likewise, communicating with them on a regular basis is not conducive.
 Let them know that you need some space while you work through things then set a complete ban on communication.
+Right after the breakup isn't the time to try and be friends with your ex.

 Anywhere from two to four weeks is usually a good timeframe.
 It allows you to focus on yourself without having to see their name show up in your notifications every day.